Software RAID

 sudo mdadm -E /dev/sda1

-The output if very similar to the mdadm -D command, adjust /dev/sda1 for each disk.
+The output if very similar to the mdadm -D command, adjust/dev/sda1

 sudo mdadm --remove /dev/md0 /dev/sda1